Skip to main content

 Summary statistics

-The header above the timeline shows the count of cells in each status: Complete, Missing, and Future.
-Hover over any status for a description.
+An inline legend in the table header shows the count of cells in each status: Complete, Missing, Not required, and Future.
+Hover over any status for a description and a link to the glossary.
 When a severity or site filter is active, the statistics update to reflect only the filtered entities.

 Gap detail sheet